 Posted on August 29, 2012 at 9:20 am.

-How Dangerous is Breathing Mold
+How Harmful is Breathing Mold?

 Fall is fast approaching, which means leaves are falling and decaying, and people are having allergy and asthma attacks.